-If you are planning to continue your journey to Guatemala, then you can travel from Palenque to the town of Corozal in Mexico.
+If you are planning to continue your journey to Guatemala, then you can travel from Palenque to the town of Frontera Corozal in Mexico.
 Also your gateway to the archaeological site Yaxchilán.
 You will cross the Usumacinta river by boat to the Guatemalan border town Bethel.
-From here, it will take you 4 hours to reach Flores, your starting point for discovering Maya ruins such as Tikal and Yaxha.
+From here, it will take you 4 hours to reach Flores, your starting point for discovering Maya ruins such as Tikal, Yaxha and El Mirador.

 Have a look at Guatemala travel itineraries such as:

-Today is the day to leave the jungle and green Chiapas environment behind and travel to the Yucatan Peninsula.
-It’s a long day and you have two options.
-You can travel straight to Merida (7 hours), the capital of Yucatan and stop along the way at the Uxmal ruins.
+Today is the day to leave the jungle and green Chiapas environment behind and travel to the Yucatán peninsula.
+It is a long day and you have two options.
+You can travel straight to Mérida, the capital of Yucatán (7 hours) and stop along the way at the Uxmal ruins.
 Or travel to Campeche (5 hours) and spend the night in this colonial town located on the Gulf of Mexico.

 Campeche is on the Unesco World Heritage list and known for its ancient city walls, pastel-colored houses and infamous history.
 You can stroll through the city’s colonial streets, look for street art and learn more about its history.
 Calle 59 is the most beautiful street for pictures, because of the colored houses and fine terraces.
 At the end of the day you want to be at the Malecón for a stunning sunset.